Seanm07/Sean-s-Traffic/README.md

 		TrafficLaneManager.Instance.SpawnRandomTrafficVehicle ();

 Having issues or confused by my instructions?
 Send me an email at sean@i6.com or just ask us directly via chat for help

-Change Log:
-Version 1:
-- Initial version

-Version 2:
-- Packaged all misc scripts and sounds together into the pack
-- Added support for crashing into vehicles and knocking them off the road with physics
-- Fixed issues related to vehicles jittering
-- Timestep now affects performance lot more because it's running withing a FixedUpdate instead of an Update
-- Heavily optimized car despawning/spawning by teleporting cars underground instead of using SetActive(..)
-- Now caching a lot more things improving performance further
-- Stripped out external script references and replaced them with set calls instead e.g SetActiveVehicle(..)
-- Improved documentation and comments
-- Stripped out unused code to improve readability
-- Added car sparks when colliding with vehicles